Building Incredible Futures with the British Exploring Society

-Julie Rickard, Family Outreach Worker for Acorn Education and Care Residential in the South West, who accompanied three young people, said:
+Julie Rickard, Family Outreach Worker for Acorn Education Residential in the South West, who accompanied three young people, said:

 “The whole nine days were fantastically organised.
 Staff who were at basecamp all the time – Toby and Polly – couldn’t help enough.
 At one point, someone lost their sleeping bag, so they went out at night to give them another one.
 Nothing was too much trouble.”

 David Leatherbarrow, Group Chief Executive of Outcomes First Group, said:

 “The British Exploring Society’s expeditions encourage our young people to step outside of their comfort zone, and take on situations that may not be as challenging for others as they are for them.
 Far too often young people that have experienced care miss out on bigger opportunities, but our partnership with British Exploring Society is designed to change this and ensure they can access life-changing and inspirational experiences.”

 Following the success of the Highlands trip, young people had the opportunity to embark on a three-week expedition to either the Peruvian Amazon or the Canadian Yukon in 2019.
 This trip of a lifetime built on the skills they’d already acquired and provided them with new challenges to conquer.

 The Amazon explorers trekked deep into the Peruvian jungle and into the Amazon basin.
 Within their ‘fires’ (small groups) the young people observed Amazon pink river dolphins, river otters, monkeys, snakes and birds as well as hundreds of mosquitos!